Seventeen Going Under

 Seventeen Going Under is the second studio album by English musician Sam Fender.
 The album was released on 8 October 2021 through Polydor Records.
 The album explores Fender's upbringing and how it has impacted who he is today, exploring both his outward nihilism as well as his internal self-examination.
-Three singles were released ahead of the album: the title track, "Get You Down" and "Spit of You".
+Four singles were released ahead of the album: the title track, "Aye", "Get You Down", and "Spit Of You".

 The album received universal acclaim from music critics and was also a commercial success becoming Fender's second number one album in the UK Albums Chart and Scottish albums chart.
 It also peaked at number 4 in the Irish albums chart.
 NME named Seventeen Going Under the best album of 2021, topping their year-end list, and was named the best indie rock album of 2021 by PopMatters.
 The album also received a nomination at the 42nd Brit Awards in the British Album of the Year category and won the awards for Best Album by a UK Artist and Best Album in the World at the 2022 NME Awards.
 The album was nominated for the 2022 Mercury Prize.